supernaturaljoe364/a3k/README.md

 Follow these steps to get the game running.
 Both players need to set up their environment.

 Step 1: Prerequisites
 Make sure you have Python 3.8 - 3.11 installed on your system.
+Anything older/newer than this will NOT work.

 Step 2: Get the Code
 Clone or download the project files to a folder on your computer.
-You will need the tic_tac_toe_firebase.py and requirements.txt files.
+You will need the ttt_2player.py and requirements.txt files.

 Step 3: Set up a Virtual Environment
 It is crucial to use a virtual environment to avoid conflicts with other Python projects.